arian2528/d-log-books-mvp/.github/instructions.md

 Contextual Data: Include userId, API path, and latency/duration for performance monitoring.

 Centralization: Configure services to write logs to stdout/stderr so they can be easily collected by the chosen cloud platform's logging service.

+D. Performance Monitoring & Slack Integration

+To provide real-time visibility into application health and performance, we will integrate a monitoring platform to send automated alerts to a dedicated Slack channel (e.g., `#system-alerts`).

+-   **Tooling**: For the MVP, a managed service like **Datadog** or **Better Stack** is recommended for its ease of setup and powerful features.
+These services can directly ingest the structured JSON logs from our applications.
+-   **Alerting Rules**: We will configure alerts for critical events, such as:
+    -   Breaches of the 5-second SLA.
+    -   Sudden increases in error rates.
+    -   Unusual traffic patterns.
+    -   High CPU or memory usage in containers.
+-   **Alternative (Self-Hosted)**: A powerful open-source alternative is the **Prometheus**, **Grafana**, and **Alertmanager** stack.
+This would involve exposing a `/metrics` endpoint on our backend services and configuring Alertmanager to push notifications to Slack.

 B. CI/CD Pipeline (GitHub Actions)